epics-motor/motorPhytron/phytronApp/src/README.txt

 phytronBrakeOutput(const char* phytronPortName, float fAxis, float fOutput,
                    int bDisableMotor, double dEngageTime, double dReleaseTime)
-- phytronPortName: Previously defined name of the MCM unit
+- phytronPortName: Previously defined name of the MCM/MCC unit
 - fAxis:   <module>.<axis> as float number for axis selection
 - fOutput: <module>.<output> as float number for digital output selection or 0.0 to disable, negative value inverts output
 - bDisableMotor:   0=keep motor enabled, 1=disable motor output, when idle
 - dEngageTime:     time is milliseconds to engage brake (max.
 10 sec) and the motor is disabled after this time
 - dReleaseTime:    time is milliseconds to release brake (max.
 10 sec)